© Crown copyright 2021

 The NHS Health Check, for adults in England aged 40 to 74, is an ideal opportunity for GPs and other healthcare professionals to offer advice to promote a healthier lifestyle.
 NHS Health Check also offers an opportunity to take regular measurements of cholesterol levels, blood glucose, and blood pressure.

-The NHS Health Check includes a dementia component which aims to increase awareness of dementia among people aged 65 to 74.
 An e-learning training resource on the dementia component is available for those who deliver the health checks.

 The role for Clinical Commissioning Groups (CCGs)